polywrap/PolyGPT/README.md

 Whenever the agent is unable to accomplish a task, it searches for a wrap that may contain the functionality it needs in the ["wrap library"](./wrap-library/).
 Wrap libraries can be hosted as stand-alone repositories, allowing communities of developers to collaborate on new collections of capabilities that agents can make use of.

+Join the [discord](https://discord.polywrap.io) for help using PolyGPT, or integrating wraps into your own agents!

+**Star ⭐** if you like what you see :grin:

-Current capabilities include:
+## Current Capabilities
 - filesytem
 - http
 - web-scraper
 - ipfs
 - ens
 - ethers
-- and more...

-Join the [discord](https://discord.polywrap.io) for help using PolyGPT, or integrating wraps into your own projects!

-**Star ⭐** if you like what you see :grin:

----
 # Getting started

 Open your terminal window and run the following commands
 1. `git clone https://github.com/polywrap/gpt-agent-learning-demo.git`
 2. Update your .env file with the appropriate keys for OpenAI and reconfigure your agent if needed